git-lfs/git-lfs/docs/spec.md

 *.zip filter=media -crlf
 ```

-Use the `git media path` command to view and add to `.gitattributes`.
+Use the `git hawser path` command to view and add to `.gitattributes`.